CN-R-Tsai/fleetDatalyzer/README.md

 ## Why R?
 - Provide frontend GUI (Shiny).
-  -Framework that allows users to create interactive web apps.
+-  Framework that allows users to create interactive web apps.
-  -Shiny abstracts the key technologies underlying modern web design (HTML, CSS, JavaScript).
+-  Shiny abstracts the key technologies underlying modern web design (HTML, CSS, JavaScript).
 - Save results to database (PostgreSQL, SQLite) and provides a nice dashboard for business to see value.
 - I am a shiny lover, proficient in R.